nvim-telekasten/telekasten.nvim/README.md

 The plugin defines the following functions.

+- `new_note` : prompts for title and creates new note by template, then shows it in Telescope
 - `find_notes()` : find notes by file name (title), via Telescope
 - `find_daily_notes()` : find daily notes by date (file names, sorted, most recent first), via Telescope.
-If today's daily note is not present, it will be created, honoring the configured template
+If today's daily note is not present, it can be created optionally, honoring the configured template
+- `find_weekly_notes()` : find weekly notes by week (file names, sorted, most recent first), via Telescope.
+If this week's weekly note is not present, it can be created optionally, honoring the configured template
 - `search_notes()`: live grep for word under cursor in all notes (search in notes), via Telescope
 - `insert_link()` : select a note by name, via Telescope, and place a `[[link]]` at the current cursor position
 - `follow_link()`: take text between brackets (linked note) and open a Telescope file finder with it: selects note to open (incl. preview) - optional note creation for non-existing notes